Contents hide

 Zawierucha in 1998:

-• Quinclorac applied without an adjuvant failed to provide control of sowthistle;
+• Quinclorac applied without an adjuvant failed to provide control of Sowthistle;

-• All adjuvants increase quinclorac activity except for a modified polysiloxane.
+• All adjuvants increase Quinclorac activity except for a modified polysiloxane.
 So Pulse penetrant isn’t the best tank mix partner with this.

 Woznica, Z et al 2003 looking at how well quinclorac works when mixed with nonionic surfactants, methylated seed oil (MSO), spray pH, and salts present in spray carrier.